dwilson-coder/dwilson-coder/README.md

 I'm a Full-Stack web developer, though most of my recent work has been Front End, UX/UI.
 Currently learning software development and the DevOps process.

 Other interests:
-I’m currently working on GrapQL, Hooks
+I’m interested in any open source projects on geospatial analysis.

 Currently learning:
 Python and network automation.